oblac/jodd-site/doc/example/5+transactions-with-proxetta.md

 Third and the last thing is the change of used session provider.
 Sessions now doesn't have to be stored in thread storage since they are transactional resource and managed by transactional manager.
-So we will use `DbJtxSessionProvider` to provide sessions when needed.
-We will use the default version that expect that transaction exist and will throw an exception if not.
-In practice this means that database access must occurs behind the `@Transaction` methods.
+We will use `DbJtxSessionProvider` to provide sessions when needed.
+We will use the default version that expect transaction to exist or it will throw an exception if not.
+In practice this means that database access must happens during the execution of `@Transaction` method.

-Here are described changes applied on `initDb()`\:
+Here are described changes applied on `initDb()`:

 ~~~~~ java
     public class AppCore {